With this Australia unit study, kindergarten students will experience Australia with a week’s worth of activities, stories, and games.

 Science: How to explain gravity—Why are people in Australia not hanging upside down?
 Place paper clips on a table.
 Use one magnet and place it in the center of the paper clips to show students how the Earth’s gravity keeps them on the planet.
 If they drop a ball, if someone falls from a plane, or even when a swing always comes back down has to do with the Earth’s gravity.
 Show a video of people in zero gravity, such as a NASA space walk, to give students an idea of how the Earth’s gravity works.

-Day two is devoted to the native people of Australia, the Aborigines.
-Your students will learn about various aspects of Aborigine culture, including music and artwork.
+Day two is devoted to the native people of Australia, the Aboriginal people.
+Your students will learn about various aspects of Aboriginal culture, including music and artwork.
 A science experiment will help students learn how Uluru, otherwise known as Ayers Rock, was created millions of years ago.
 Finally, students will participate in their own version of a walkabout.
-A geography lesson plan on Australia, could be incorporated into this area too, or used for extension activities on another day.
+A geography lesson plan on Australia could be incorporated into this area too, or used for extension activities on another day.

-Circle Time: Read a book about the Aborigine people of Australia, such as Aboriginal Australians by Diana Marshall.
-For this lesson, focus on details about different aspects of the Aborigine’s lives.
+Circle Time: Read a book about the native people of Australia, such as Aboriginal Australians by Diana Marshall.
+For this lesson, focus on details about different aspects of the lives of native Australians.
 Use an illustrated web map how details are part of a main idea.

 Math: Since Aboriginal artwork represents many examples of patterns, have students use color and shape manipulatives to create patterns.
 Have them work in groups to figure out the next piece in the pattern.

-Social Studies: Aborigine means ‘the first ones.’
-Learn about the Aborigine people of Australia during circle time.
-Ask students to consider all the similarities they share with the Aborigine people.
+Social Studies: Aboriginal means ‘the first ones.’
+Learn about the Aboriginal people of Australia during circle time.
+Ask students to consider all the similarities they share with the Aboriginal people.
 Keep an illustrated list, so that students can relate to the common attributes they share with a group of people from another part of the world.

 Science: Ayers Rock, known as Uluru, is one of the most recognizable land formations on the planet.
 It sits in the middle of Australia and was formed from layers of sedimentary rock that built up and eventually folded.
 For this experiment, you will need empty plastic bottles with their lids, sand, gravel, and soil, and water.
 Allow students to scoop the sand, gravel, and soil into their bottles.
 Next, they will pour in about half a cup of water, place the lid on the bottle, and shake.
 When they stop shaking, ask students to observe how the different particles move within the bottle.
 Students should know that Uluru was made of sedimentary rock which has eroded over many millions of years.
 They will notice that the heavier materials will sink to the bottom of the box while the finer particles of sand will remain on the top.
 This is how sediment is formed.